Target Audience Analysis: 6 Tips On Identifying Your Customers

 The Interests report in Google Analytics provides insights into visitors’ preferences, tastes, habits, hobbies, and more.

 These details will help you see what topics your website visitors are interested in.
 Therefore, you will be able to create content that will be the most valuable for them.

 Knowing where your customers are located is helpful because of 2 reasons.
 First, you will learn what languages your website visitors speak, and plan your marketing campaigns accordingly.
 Secondly, it’ll make you aware of the different cultures you are addressing.

 - Understand what types of content make sense to your website visitors

 - Avoid information that would offend or confuse your audience

 For example, it’s probably a poor decision to congratulate your customers on St. Patrick’s day if they live, let’s say, somewhere in the Commonwealth of Independent States.

-3. Doing a target audience analysis with Facebook Insights
+6. Do a target audience analysis with Facebook Insights

 The last way of doing a target audience analysis is using Facebook Insights.